jsbots/AutoFish/README.md

 8. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
    - All sides of the "Fishing zone" should be in the water.
    - Avoid any red and yellow colors in the "Fishing zone" except the bobber itself.
+     - Initially the bot will make a preliminary check for red colors.
+     - Yellow colors in the fishing zone won't break anything except that every fish you caught will count as missed.
-   - At first the bot will make 3 attempts to find the bobber, if it fails it will stop the app.
+   - After casting the bot will make 3 attempts to find the bobber, if it fails it will stop the application.
 It mostly means that the fishing zone isn't good enough.
 9. Don't use your keyboard and mouse while the bot is working *(the bot directly utilizes drivers of your mouse and keyboard)*.
 10. You can press **'space'** to **stop the bot**.